 The Child Development Grant Program is a need-based grant designed to encourage students to enter the field of child care and development in a licensed children’s center.
+Beginning with the 2017-18 academic year, the Child Development Grant Program will no longer offer new awards.
+Eligible students who received payment(s) in the 2016-17 academic year will have the opportunity to renew their awards for the 2017-18 academic year.

 How Much Can A Student Receive?